Compare digital TV packages

 Other questions to ask yourself include:

-- Do you want Ultra HD (high definition) or HD (which has around four times less resolution)?
+- Do you want High Definition, or Ultra High Definition (UHD)?
+Bear in mind that regular HD has around four times less resolution than UHD

 - Do you want a deal that allows you to pause, record and rewind TV shows?